stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Print Equipment
 - Print Stats (hp, mana, xp and everything else at once)
 - Add item gossip text
-- Add "take all" command when looting creatures to take all the loot at once.
 - Store player's attributes (mana,hp etc) in a dictionary (easier application of buffs that way, will remove if checks)

 # TODOs